atefMck/CogMail/README.md

 To run the server or client automatically on computer startup, the installer can create a `startup.lua` file automatically if you select the startup option during installation.

-## Troubleshooting

-### Server Issues

-- **"No modem attached"**: Make sure a modem is attached to the server computer
-- **Settings not saving**: Check file permissions and disk space
-- **Can't decrypt emails**: Verify the encryption key matches the one used when emails were created

-### Client Issues

-- **"Basalt library not found"**: The installer will download Basalt2 automatically, or install it manually if needed
-- **Connection timeout**: Check that the server is running and modems are connected
-- **Can't login**: Verify username and password are correct
-- **Version mismatch**: The client will prompt you to update if versions don't match

-## License

-MIT License

-Copyright (c) 2024 CogMail Contributors

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.